 The Stelvio Quadrifoglio not only has one of the longest names for a car on the market, it is also one of the fastest real-world cars you can buy, let me explain.
 You might be sat there thinking this almost 2 tonne of metal isn’t faster than a hot-hatch on a back road, but you’d be very wrong.
-Powering the Stelvio is a 2.9-litre bi-turbo V6 nabbed from the super saloon that is Giulia Quadrifoglio.
-Power output is a whopping 503bhp and 443lb ft of torque, all of which is sent through a ZF 8-speed automatic transmission and across all four wheels.
-That means off the line this will do 0-62mph in 3.8 seconds.
-3.8 seconds for an SUV, that’s bonkers!
-It’ll also go on to 176mph, and if you so wish, will lap the Nurburgring in under 8 minutes, yep, that’s fast.
+Still powering the Stelvio is that wonderful 2.9-litre bi-turbo V6 used also in the Giulia Quadrifoglio.
+Power output remains at 503bhp and 443lb ft of torque, all of which is sent through the same ZF 8-speed automatic transmission and across all four wheels.
+That means off the line this will do 0-62mph in 3.8 seconds and go on to 176mph, and if you so wish, will lap the Nurburgring in under 8 minutes, yep, that’s fast.

-If you’re in the market for an SUV but still want to hit the back roads on a Sunday morning, the Alfa Romeo Stelvio Quadrifoglio is the car for you.
+That being said, if you’re in the market for an SUV but still want to hit the back roads on a Sunday morning, the Alfa Romeo Stelvio Quadrifoglio is the car for you.
 Stylish, fast, spacious and cheaper than rivals, it’s a no-brainer.
-And if you do buy one, get yourself a new exhaust, it’s crying out to be heard all of the time!
+And if you do buy one, get yourself a new exhaust, it’s crying out to be heard all of the time without having to use Race mode!

 Tech Spec: Alfa Romeo Stelvio Quadrifoglio